 May ranks among the sunniest months in southern Iceland, but two things shape how it feels on the ground:

 • Weather changes fast.
-A bright, calm morning can flip to wind-driven sleet by afternoon.
+A calm morning can flip to wind-driven sleet by afternoon.
 Plan around this by layering smartly, keeping plans flexible, and checking forecasts regularly before every walk.

 Daylight extends rapidly each day through May, from around 17 hours at the start of the month to over 20 hours by 31 May.